There is a lot of info healthy foods helping you lose weight.

 One of the best weight-loss apps we’ve seen is Noom.
 We love this program because they offer detailed food lists and logging tools, human coaching sessions, virtual community support, and personalized meal plans.

-Noom is offering a free trial of their program for a limited time, so make sure to give it a try while time is still available.
+Noom is offering a free trial offer of their program for a limited time, so make sure to give it a try while time is still available.

 Summer Banks has researched over 5000 weight-loss programs, pills, shakes and diet plans.
 Previously, she managed 15 supplement brands, worked with professionals in the weight loss industry and completed coursework in nutrition at Stanford University.